cjtiberiu/terra-api/Readme.md

 - - - -
 ## Sequelize Commands for Migrations And Seeds
+1. npx sequelize seed:generate --name [name] to generate seed file
-1. npx sequelize-cli db:migrate to migrate the db structure
+2. npx sequelize-cli db:migrate to migrate the db structure
-2. npx sequelize-cli db:seed:all to add the data
+3. npx sequelize-cli db:seed:all to add the data